siemens/wfx/docs/operations.md

 - Client IDs
 - Workflow Names

 This enables more precise control over the dispatched events.
-Note that it is entirely possible to subscribe multiple times to job events using various filters in order to create a more advanced event recognition model.
+Note: The filter parameters are independent of each other; an event matches if it satisfies any of the specified filter parameters.

 #### Examples